VIDY/NLP/README.md

  We offer pretrained versions of our models for download.

- On the training[Training](#training) section you can read more about training our models from scratch on your own dataset.
+ On the [training](#training) section you can read more about training our models from scratch on your own dataset.

  Download all our models on [http://storage.googleapis.com/vidy-nlp-models/v1.0-release.tar.gz](http://storage.googleapis.com/vidy-nlp-models/v1.0-release.tar.gz)